moonman10/Paramount-DIY-Battery-EBIKE-Conversion-Project/README.md

 Paramount-Series-50-Ebike-Conversion
-My goal with this project is to design and build a safe, middle of the road electric bike using an older Paramount Series 50 mountain bike frame.
-I will do this by building my own custom 13S5P battery and use this to power a compatable hub motor on the back wheel of the Paramount.
-Here are my initial design and progress photos/videos:
+My goal with this project was to design and build a safe and durable, middle of the road electric bike using an older Paramount Series 50 mountain bike frame.
+I did this by building my own 13S5P 840Wh battery from scratch and using this to power a compatible 500W hub motor controlled by an 18A peak current controller.
+Here are my design and progress photos/videos: